The aim of this programme is to develop novel stem cell based therapeutics for osteoarthritis and cartilage repair

-In the REMEDI Orthobiologics Group, Udo Greiser, Cynthia Coleman, Eric Farrell and Prof. Abhay Pandit are working with Prof. Frank Barry and Dr. Mary Murphy to investigate the mechanisms whereby stem cells can prevent development of OA and how these cells can be used to repair damaged, osteoarthritic cartilage or to promot integration of metal implants currently used for joint replacement.
-The Group works closly interaction with clinical collaborators from the Orthopaedic unit of Galway University Hospital in ensuring that the aims of the research are achieved.
-Also critical to the successful implemetation of the project is a close working relationship with our industry partners.
-These include Galway-based companies such as Creganna-Tactx Medical and Proxy Biomedical, EnBio based in Cork and Ovagen, based in Ballina, Co.
+In the REMEDI Orthobiologics Group, Dr. Mary Murphy and Prof. Frank Barry investigate the mechanisms whereby stem cells can prevent development of OA and how these cells can be used to repair damaged, osteoarthritic cartilage or to promote integration of metal implants currently used for joint replacement.
+The Group works closely with clinical collaborators from the Orthopaedic units of Galway University Hospital (GUH) and the Bons Secours Hospital to ensure the aims of the research are achieved.
+Clinical efforts are enabled by the Centre for Cell Manufacturing Ireland (CCMI) and the HRB Clinical Research Facility located at GUH).
+Also critical to the successful implementation of the project is a close working relationship with our industry partners.
+These include Galway-based companies such as Crospon, Proxy Biomedical and Ovagen, based in Ballina, Co.
 Mayo.

 Developing an automated robotic factory for novel stem cell therapy production.
 Rafiq QA, Twomey K, Kulik M, Leschke C, O'Dea J, Callens S, Gentili C, Barry FP, Murphy M. Regen Med.
 2016 Jun;11(4):351-4

 ROCK activity and the Gβγ complex mediate chemotactic migration of mouse bone marrow-derived stromal cells.
 Ryan CM, Brown JA, Bourke E, Prendergast ÁM, Kavanagh C, Liu Z, Owens P, Shaw G, Kolch W, O'Brien T, Barry FP.
 Stem Cell Res Ther.
 2015 Jul 24;6:136